Be safe, be honorable, know the rules.

 Because we are in our first years of operation, there is still a lot to be done with the field.
 However, the boundary is dictated by our property lines to the north, west, and south.
 The eastern boundary is as drawn to prevent one of our farm animals from being shot.
 No, an airsoft BB won’t hurt them, but they aren’t wearing eyepro, nor have they signed a waiver.

-Overall field size is measured at 26.4 acres – not too bad.
+Overall field size is measured at 26.4 acres, but it is surrounded by thousands of acres of forest.
 There’s plenty of places to get lost, or mired if you happen across a bog.

 Please click the thumbnail on the left to see a larger version of the map.
 We will continue to GPS and draw the paths to provide you with the most accurate map as possible.

 Ticks